Help Center

 The date on which the invoice is due to be paid to you.
 Various indicates that the invoice’s payouts are due to you on different dates—see the PDF for the specific dates.

-The name of the brand which was invoiced.
+The name of the invoice entity or brand which was invoiced.

-Action earnings are how much money was earned with actions during that invoice period.
+Earnings are how much money was earned during that invoice period.

 The total of action earnings plus other earnings.

-Paid By Adv is the amount of this invoice that has been paid for by the brand (formerly advertiser).
+The total amount of this invoice paid for by the brand.

-The percentage of the invoice that has been paid by the brand (formerly known as an advertiser).
+The percentage of the invoice paid by the brand.

 Withdrawn